Gooch's American Regiment: Expedition to Cartagena

-The British contingent of the expedition sailed from England in early November 1740, four months delayed.
-When they met up with the British fleet under Admiral Vernon at Jamaica in January 1741, sickness and scurvy were rife among the troops, and the army commander, Lord Cathcart dead of disease.
-The American Regiment was already on the island, but not at all ready for service.
-The London government had made no efforts to pay or feed the North American contingent, so the colonial soldiers, quite undisciplined to begin with, were on the verge of rioting; sickness was even more rampant among the Americans than among the British.
+The British contingent of the expedition sailed from England in November 1740, after being delayed by four months.
+When they met up with a Royal Navy fleet commanded by Admiral Edward Vernon at Jamaica in January 1741, diseases and scurvy were rife among the contingent, whose commander, Major-General Lord Cathcart, had died of disease.
+The American Regiment was already on Jamaica, but remained unready for combat.
+The British authorities had made no efforts to pay or feed the regiment, to the point where its soldiers, already undisciplined to begin with, were on the verge of rioting; sickness was even more rampant among the American Regiment than other elements of the expedition.
 The expedition sailed however, and by the middle of March was at the coast of the Spanish Main.
 To reach Cartagena, the fleet had to force entry through a small passage, Boca Chica, defended by three forts.
 The troops were landed, except the American Regiment, of which only 300 soldiers were trusted to leave the ships due to the regiment's unruliness.
 Having opened the passage by taking the forts, the troops reembarked and the fleet continued towards Cartagena.

-By April 20, the new army commander, General Wentworth, led a force attacking the outworks of Cartagena.
-The American soldiers were detailed to carry scaling ladders and woolpacks for the storming columns, but during the attack at Fort St. Lazar they threw down their burdens and fled, leaving the attackers without means to carry the walls.
-A Spanish counterattack threatened to cut off the troops from the ships, and the British force had to withdraw.
-Yellow fever was now rampant among the troops; half the force was incapacitated.
+By April 20, the new army commander, Lieutenant-General Thomas Wentworth, led a force attacking the outworks of Cartagena.
+The American Regiment were instructed to carry scaling ladders and woolpacks for the storming columns, but during the attack at Fort St. Lazar they threw down their burdens and fled, leaving the British without means to carry the walls.
+A Spanish counterattack threatened to cut off British troops from their ships, and the attacking force had to withdraw.
+Yellow fever was now rampant among the British expeditionary force, with half its members incapacitated.
 The army reembarked, and the fleet returned to the coast where the soldiers lay dying without care on the troopships.
 In early May, the fleet and the troops returned to Jamaica.
-The sickness did not abate, however, and by this time the British troops were reduced to thirteen hundred men, and the Americans to fourteen hundred.
+The sickness did not abate, however, and by this time the British troops were reduced to thirteen hundred men, and the American Regiment to fourteen hundred.